nocksock/cce/README.md

 Built on signals `lit-html` providing helpers for event handling.

 > [!WARNING]
-> This is still in its infancies and exploration phase.
-Also the name will
+> This is still in its exploration phase.
-> *definitely* change.
-You may look around, you could even use it - I personally
-> use it to build a couple of side projects, but I can't provide any support
-> in its current state.
+> You may look around, you could even use it - I use it to build a couple of side projects and for prototyping, but I can't provide any support in its current state.

 ## Features

-- Fine grained render updates using signals
+- Built on signals
-- Thin convnience wrapper around native life-cycle hook
+- Thin convnience wrappers around native life-cycle hook
-    - `mount()` instead of `connectedCallback()`
+    - `mount()` instead of `connectedCallback()` returning a cleanup
     - `on` instead of `addEventListener()` and manually cleaning up.
 - Highly efficient element re-use during rerenders thanks to `lit-html`
 - Setup of context providers and consumers without orchestration using string keys
     - or more memory efficient using the usual `createContext` route.
     - using the context community standard for interop.
-- No synthetic events, no v-dom, all web.
+- No synthetic events, no v-dom, all web-native features.
-- Lightweight (<7.8kb gzip, signals, context, rendering and all)
+- `cce` shorthand function for function-component-like patterns.
+- Lightweight (~8kb gzip including all features)

 ## API Overview